pedrolamarao/metal/doc/TOOLS.md

 ## windows

-Windows 10 has been verified to work.
+Windows 10 and 11 have been verified to work.

 Quick start:

 0. Install any JDK 11 -- ensure it is accessible via `JAVA_HOME` or `PATH`
-1. Install LLVM 13 for Windows from https://github.com/llvm/llvm-project/releases
+1. Install LLVM [13, 14] for Windows from https://github.com/llvm/llvm-project/releases
 2. Install GNU GRUB 2.06 for Windows from https://ftp.gnu.org/gnu/grub/
-3. Install QEMU 6.1 for Windows from https://qemu.weilnetz.de/w64/
+3. Install QEMU [6.1, 6.2] for Windows from https://qemu.weilnetz.de/w64/
 4. Install MSYS2 from https://www.msys2.org/
 5. With MSYS2, install package `mingw-w64-x86_64-gdb`
 7. Edit `tools.properties` with appropriate values